 The group formally documents all relationships between hedging instruments and hedged items, as well as its risk-management objective and strategy for undertaking various hedge transactions.
 This process includes allocating all derivatives that are designated as fair value hedges, cash flow hedges or net investment hedges to specific assets and liabilities on the statement of financial position or to specific firm commitments or forecasted transactions.
 The group also formally assesses both at the inception of the hedge and on an ongoing basis, whether each derivative is highly effective in offsetting changes in fair values or cash flows of the hedged item.
-If it is determined that a derivative is not highly effective hedge, the group will discontinue hedge accounting prospectively.
+If it is determined that a derivative is not highly effective as a hedge or if a derivative ceases to be a highly effective hedge, the group will discontinue hedge accounting prospectively.

-Derecognition of financial assets and liabilities 1) Financial assets
+Derecognition of financial assets and liabilities

+1) Financial assets